yomiblack/alx-low_level_programming/0x18-dynamic_libraries/README.md

 Don’t forget to push your main.h file in your repository, containing at least all the prototypes of the above functions.

 1. Create a script that creates a dynamic library called liball.so from all the .c files that are in the current directory.

+2. I know, you’re missing C when coding in Python.
+So let’s fix that!

+Create a dynamic library that contains C functions that can be called from Python.
+See example for more detail.